so-dang-cool/dt/README.md

 _For the adept: The language is point-free with opt-in bindings.
-Everything is evaluated in strict left-to-right sequence, and all operations can have arbitrary arity.
+Everything is evaluated in strict left-to-right sequence, and all operations can have arbitrary arity both in and out, including runtime-dynamic arity.
 Typing is dynamic, and the language is homoiconic._

 It's inspired by many other tools and languages like Unix-style pipes and shells, `awk`, Forth, Joy, Factor, Haskell, ML, Lisps, Lua, Tcl, Ruby, and